Data-driven controlled subgroup selection in clinical trials: Methodology

-Meta-learners are advanced machine learning models that can be used to estimate the Conditional Average Treatment Effect (CATE), which measures the effect of a treatment on an outcome, conditional on covariates.
-The process involves an intermediate step where the meta-learner generates pseudo-outcomes.
-These pseudo-outcomes serve as surrogates or proxies for the individual treatment effects (ITE) similar to the ``Virtual Twins'' method due to \cite{foster2011subgroup}, and thus provides a clearer picture of the treatment effect on an individual level.
-As a result, using the methods described above on top of the pseudo-outcomes can be a powerful approach for identifying subgroups where the treatment effects surpasses a predefined level.
+Meta-learners are advanced machine learning models that can be used to estimate the Conditional Average Treatment Effect (CATE), which measures the effect of a treatment on an outcome, conditional on covariates \citep{curth2021nonparametric, kennedy2023optimal, lipkovich2024modern}.
+In this section, we present one approach to using the meta-learner framework in the context of controlled subgroup selection.

-We now introduce ITE and CATE more formally, before explaining how the discussed methods can be tailored to target these quantities.
+First, we introduce individual treatment effects (ITE) and CATE formally.
 We will work in the setting of potential outcomes \citep{hernan2025causal}; that is, we observe a triple $(Y_i, T_i,X_i)$ for each patient $i \in \{1,\ldots,n\}$, where $Y_i$ is a real-valued response, $T_i$ a binary treatment indicator taking values in $\{0,1\}$ and $X_i$ a $d$-dimensional, real covariate vector.
 Throughout, we assume these triples are independent and identically distributed between patients.
 In many settings, $T_i = 0$ corresponds to patient $i$ having been assigned to a control arm, while $T_i = 1$ signifies that they were assigned to a (novel) treatment.
 The \emph{potential outcomes} framework then builds on the idea that we observe $Y_i = Y_i(1)$ when $T_i = 1$ and $Y_i = Y_i(0)$ when $T_i = 0$, but we never have access to the responses under treatment and control, $Y_i(1)$ and $Y_i(0)$ respectively, for the same patient at the same time.
 The individual treatment effect is the unobservable difference between these two quantities;

 The conditional expectation of $\mathrm{ITE}_i$ given $X_i = x$ is what is known as the CATE at $x$.
 Under the assumption that $\P(T_i=t\mid X_i=x) > 0$ for all $x \in \R^d$ and $t \in \{0,1\}$, we may write the CATE as